-The amendment and extension of OHP seeks to demonstrate the effectiveness, through extensive measurement and monitoring, of approaches to improving the delivery system for Medicaid beneficiaries in Oregon to achieve a three-part aim: improving the individual experience of care; improving the health of populations; and reducing the per capita costs of care for populations through such improvements.
+The amendment and extension of OHP sought to demonstrate the effectiveness, through extensive measurement and monitoring, of approaches to improving the delivery system for Medicaid beneficiaries in Oregon to achieve a three-part aim: improving the individual experience of care; improving the health of populations; and reducing the per capita costs of care for populations through such improvements.
 Oregon will utilize community-driven, innovative practices aimed at promoting evidence-based, coordinated, and integrated care with the goal of improving the health of affected communities and populations, as well as an active commitment to data and measurement.

-The design and implementation of the Oregon demonstration will be driven locally; overall, the amended 1115 demonstration seeks to achieve two equally important and inter-related goals:
+The design and implementation of the Oregon demonstration was driven locally; overall, the amended 1115 demonstration achieved two equally important and inter-related goals:

 - Goal 1: Medicaid Statewide Spending Growth Reduction.
-The demonstration will bend the Medicaid cost curve to achieve a 2 percentage point reduction in Medicaid per capita trend by year 13 of the demonstration.
-Progress toward and ultimate achievement of this goal will be measured by reviewing the state and federal cost of purchasing care for individuals enrolled in Coordinated Care Organizations (CCOs). - Goal 2: Improving Statewide Care Quality and Access.
-Oregon Medicaid beneficiaries will experience improved access to care and quality of care over the fiveyear program period of July 2012 - June 2017, compared to a baseline level of performance.
+The demonstration bent the Medicaid cost curve to achieve a 2 percentage point reduction in Medicaid per capita trend by June 30, 2015 of the demonstration.
+Progress toward and ultimate achievement of this goal was measured by reviewing the state and federal cost of purchasing care for individuals enrolled in Coordinated Care Organizations (CCOs). - Goal 2: Improving Statewide Care Quality and Access.
+Oregon Medicaid beneficiaries experienced improved access to care and quality of care over the five-year program period of July 2012 June 2017, compared to a baseline level of performance.

-The demonstration authorizes expenditures on certain Designated State Health Programs (DSHP), and in order to align incentives and support progress, if demonstration goals are not realized after interventions have been pursued to reorient progress, CMS will reduce DSHP funding as described in Section VIII.
+The demonstration authorizes expenditures on certain Designated State Health Programs (DSHP), and in order to align incentives and support progress, if demonstration goals had not been realized after interventions have been pursued to reorient progress, CMS would have reduced DSHP funding as described in Section VIII.

-Oregon seeks to achieve these goals without any diminution of eligibility or benefits.
-Instead, the state will pursue several different approaches, or "levers" to drive savings and quality improvement:
+Oregon sought to achieve these goals without any diminution of eligibility or benefits.
+Instead, the state pursued several different approaches, or "levers" to drive savings and quality improvement: